 Walking directions to 16 Howard Street from Newport Transportation & Visitor Information Center and Marriott Hotel (next door):

 The Transportation & Visitor Information Center where you will arrive if coming by bus is on America's Cup Avenue in downtown Newport.
 Keeping the water on your right walk about 1/8 mile to where America's Cup feeds into Memorial Drive.
 Thames St. will be on the right.
 Take a right on Thames St. The Red Parrot Restaurant will now be on your left.
 Continue straight for about 8 blocks along the waterfront to Howard St. (on the left).
 You will pass a Greek Orthodox Church on the left.
 See the Patagonia shop on the far corner of Howard St. then take a left (on Howard St.).
 16 Howard is the third house on the left - a large blue house with black shutters (takes approximately 20 minutes to walk from the bus station to the hostel).
+The hostel entrance is on the right side of the house off the driveway and up a staircase to the 2nd floor.
+Do not go to the back of the house where there is an entrance to a private apartment.
 If driving: Howard is a one-way street going towards the waterfront.
 If driving you will need to take the next left after reaching Howard onto Pope, then left on Spring, then left on Howard.
 16 Howard is the third house from Thames St. on the right.